INTRODUCTION

 "So if the Son sets you free, you will be truly free."
 (Jn 8:36)

-PARAKLETOS.dk is a philosophical exegesis of the biblical holy spirit within the structure of the Kantian theology.
+PARAKLETOS.dk is a philosophical exegesis of the holy spirit within the structure of theology.

-Within the structure of the Kantian theology, the biblical holy spirit is the constituent power given by Jesus Christ.
+Within the structure of theology, the holy spirit is the constituent power given by Jesus Christ.

 Reason

-- In nature, the first cause (prima causa) is the law of nature (lex naturae).
+- In nature, the primary cause is a law of nature.

-- In freedom, the first cause (prima causa) is the law (lex).
+- In freedom, the primary cause is a law of freedom.

 Kant writes: